 A: Yes!
 By making several simple changes to your lifestyle you can dramatically reduce the impact you and your community have on climate change.

 In January 2011, the City of Santa Clarita began the process of completing a Climate Action Plan.
-This ambitious project will seek to measure the amount of greenhouse gas emissions generated within the City and develop strategies to reduce them in the future.
+This ambitious project measures the amount of greenhouse gas emissions generated within the City and develops strategies to reduce them in the future.
 Want to learn more about the City’s Climate Action Plan?
 Click here!